 In May 2011, the FASB issued Accounting Standards Update (ASU) 2011-04, Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards (IFRSs), (ASU 2011-04).
 ASU 2011-04 converges the fair value measurement guidance in U.S. GAAP and IFRSs.
 Some of the amendments clarify the application of existing fair value measurement requirements, while other amendments change a particular principle in existing guidance.
 In addition, ASU 2011-04 requires additional fair value disclosures.
-The Company adopted ASU 2011-04 in the quarter ended March 31, 2012 and included the additional required disclosures in Note 5.
+The Company has adopted ASU 2011-04 and included the additional required disclosures in Note 5.